In this article, we would be covering about bank lockers safety measures that can help you safeguard your valuables.

 It’s a mass general belief that bank lockers are the safest place to store valuable jewelries, important documents, share certificates or the things precious to you.
-Both the public and private sector banks offer locker facility to individuals for annual charges of Rs.1,000 to Rs.10,000 for small to medium and large sizes and charges varies based on locations too.
+Both the public and private sector banks offers bank lockers safety facility to individuals for annual charges of Rs.1,000 to Rs.10,000 for small to medium and large sizes and charges varies based on locations too.

 Bank locker operates with two keys – one kept with the bank and other given to you.
 Both the keys are required to open the locker and access your valuables.

 Is bank locker the safest one to store valuables?

 Bank lockers are supposed to be safer than home with all the multiple layers of securities and surveillance they provide.
 However, thinking that bank lockers are the safest place to secure valuables is inappropriate.

 In November 2017, 25 feet tunnel had been dug up by the robbers into a Bank of Baroda branch, Navi Mumbai and they have stolen more than Rs.2.85 crore worth of gold, silver, jewelleries and cash from 27 lockers.
 Suddenly, this is not the first case of bank robbery or theft in India.